daharsh4/daharsh4.github.io/_posts/2020-08-09-untapped-potential.md

 Whether in a technical product management role or a pre-sales solutions architect role, I have always been focused on driving an increase in sales.

-- **Netflix** - I was the first consultant to successfully visualize data from Presto with a Business Intelligence tool at Netflix by using a JDBC driver to extract the data from the source system. <<RESULT>>
+**Netflix** - I was the first consultant to successfully visualize data from Presto with a Business Intelligence tool at Netflix by using a JDBC driver to extract the data from the source system.
+This success drove two strategic engagements with Facebook and eBay. (see below)

 **Facebook** - In 2015, I led an 8-week technology pilot project to introduce a new analytical engine to Facebook (to replace their need for Vertica) working alongside the Data Engineering Director at Facebook (Guy Bayes) ultimately sending several emails to the CIO (Tim Campos) to report our successful project.
 Success of pilot led to $6.5 million of MicroStrategy licenses (3.5M recurring and 3M new).